Question: How can I assess my nuclei's quality for Single Cell ATAC or Single Cell Multiome ATAC+GEX Sequencing?

-- Cell Viability Measurements: Trypan blue, along with an automated counter or a hemocytometer, can be used to measure the sample's viability.
+Cell Viability Measurements: Trypan blue, along with an automated counter or a hemocytometer, can be used to measure the sample's viability.
 Unlysed cells will stain as live while nuclei will stain as dead.
 Measurements of <5% live input cells indicate proper cell lysis.
 Example cell viability measurements and images are available in the Demonstrated Protocols 'Nuclei Isolation for Single Cell ATAC Sequencing' and 'Nuclei Isolation from Mouse Brain Tissue for Single Cell ATAC Sequencing'.
-The Cellaca MX FL5 and Luna-FL are instruments that support counting isolated nuclei.
+The Cellaca MX FL5, Cellometer K2, Countess 3 FL, and Luna-FL are instruments that support counting isolated nuclei.
+On Countess 3 FL, enabling FL-based counting is required for nuclei and fixed samples.
+BF-based counting may gate out cells/nuclei <4um.
 Isolated nuclei have also been counted using Countess II FL and NucleoCounter NC-202 with success.
 Manual counting using hemocytometer is also recommended.
-Countess 3 FL is currently incompatible with isolated nuclei counting due to an updated counting algorithm which is more aggressive at gating debris, defined as particles <4uM.

 Note: For samples with debris, ethidium homodimer-1 or other fluorescent dyes may help distinguish nuclei from debris for accurate quantitation.